ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/others.md

 Returns a string containing the type name of the passed argument.

-If `NULL` is passed to the function as input, then it returns the `Nullable(Nothing)` type, which corresponds to an internal `NULL` representation in ClickHouse.
+If `NULL` is passed to the function as input, then it returns the `Nullable(Nothing)` type, which corresponds to an internal `NULL` representation in ByConity.

 ## transform